open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/features/data-insight/index.md

 ---

 # Data Insights
 Platform adoption is an important element for teams implementing OpenMetadata.
-With the data insights feature organization can drive the adoption of OpenMetadata by monitoring its usage and setting up company wide KPIs.
+With the data insights feature organization can drive the adoption of OpenMetadata by monitoring its usage and setting up company-wide KPIs.

 ## Data Insight Reports
 OpenMetadata offers a suite of reports providing platform analytics around specific areas.